ZachBlank/guides/github-website-workshop/github-website-workshop.md

     - Fedora: `dnf install ruby`
     - Arch: `pacman -S ruby`

+Note:
-Note: The GitHub Desktop client is available at https://desktop.github.com/.
+* The GitHub Desktop client is available at https://desktop.github.com/.
 However, this workshop will primarily use the git terminal commands.

-Note 2: Windows 10 users may find it easier to install the Ubuntu Linux subsystem from the Windows store and use that to complete this workshop.
+* Windows 10 users may find it easier to install the Ubuntu Linux subsystem from the Windows store and use that to complete this workshop.

+Don't know git?
+Check out this [simple startup guide](https://rogerdudler.github.io/git-guide/)!

 # Workshop